AndreaRibuoli/RIBY/README.md

 Now, yum supports an option (`--installroot`) that allows us to specify a chroot (already created) as the target for our installation: we will use it to prepare the safe environment to experiment with Ruby 3.
-First of all we install the yum package in the chroot so that the next installations will be issued from the chroot itself:
+First of all we install in the chroot the **yum** package itself (with its dependencies) so that we will be able to issue the next installations from the chroot:

 ```
-yum -y --installroot=/QOpenSys/chRootRiby install yum
+yum -y --installroot=/QOpenSys/chRootRiby install yum ca-certificates-mozilla
 ```

+We also add the package *ca-certificates-mozilla* because it will be useful later on.

 Yum handles all dependencies and we will end up installing more that forty pachages!
-One of these is *bash*.

-Entering the chroot we will use bash:
+One of these is *bash* so that entering the chroot we can actually use the newly installed **bash** shell:

 ```
 chroot /QOpenSys/chRootRiby /QOpenSys/pkgs/bin/bash